Jan van Beers (artist)

-Jean Marie Constantin Joseph "Jan" van Beers (27 March 1852 – 17 November 1927) was a Belgian painter and illustrator, the son of the poet Jan van Beers.
+Jean Marie Constantin Joseph "Jan" van Beers (27 March 1852 – 17 November 1927) was a Belgian painter and illustrator, son of the poet Jan van Beers.
 They are sometimes referred to as Jan van Beers the elder and Jan van Beers the younger.
 In 1884, Jan Van Beers produced the pen-and-ink sketches for the edition de luxe of his father's poetry.

 Early life

 Van Beers studied at the Royal Academy of Fine Arts in Antwerp.
 Soon afterwards, he became the leader of a group of young artists, the "Van Beers clique."
 This group included the artists Piet Verhaert (1852–1908), Alexander Struys (1852–1941), and Jef Lambeaux (1852–1908).
 They were well known for their mischievous and eccentric behaviour, including walking around Antwerp dressed in historic costumes.

 Van Beers began his career as a history painter, producing works relating to the Renaissance.
 These included Funeral of Charles the Good, which was so large and contained so many figures that van Beers said he only recouped the costs of production, despite selling it for 12,000 Francs.